Overview

 There are several reasons why data may not be shown in the report, including the absence of data, identified data quality issues, or the suppression of data.
 Data on fewer than 6 admissions are suppressed to reduce the privacy risk that could lead to re-identification of individuals and residual disclosure of information.

-Physicians will only see indicators from their previous report if they had received a Version 3 report from the same site.
-The indicators from the Version 3 reports have been recalculated and updated using updated methodology and the most recent data available.
+Physicians will only see indicators from their previous report if they had received a Version 4 report from the same site.
+The indicators from the Version 4 reports have been recalculated using the most recent data available, and in some cases updated methodology.
 There may be small variations between values in this report and the previous report.

 Your 7-day and 30-day readmission rates in last year’s report may be slightly different than the My Previous Report values on the Overview page.
 This is because we have updated our definition of readmission to further align with CIHI’s definition.
 These updates are as follows: